 The Dark Knight Reviewed by an Autist

 I wanted to point out the narrative and direction this movie gives off.
-Here, there's an epic battle between good and evil that has its equal share of victories and defeats that leave a resolution to be desired in a good way.
-It shows evil represented by the Joker (Heath Ledger) being two steps ahead of his enemies when he strikes and having the power to upset the established order into chaos.
+In this film, there's an epic battle between good and evil that has its equal share of victories and defeats that leaves the audience wanting more.
+The Dark Knight shows evil represented by the Joker (Heath Ledger) being two steps ahead of his enemies when he strikes Batman and Gotham and having the power to upset the established order into chaos.
 So much so, Batman seemed to have considered Joker his toughest test yet.

 What makes this movie worth a watch are the fast-paced action scenes that are full of hand-to-hand combat, explosions, and car chases that can make action enthusiasts engaged in seeing the movie to the end.
-These action scenes are influenced by Batman's hunt for the Joker throughout, which has devastating consequences.
-Some flawless acting performances I want to give a hand to are Christian Bale as Batman, Gary Oldman as Jim Gordon, and Aaron Eckhart as Two-Face.
-Let's not ignore the Oscar-winning performance of Heath Ledger as Joker, which made me very proud of him for acting so diabolically as Joker.
+These action scenes revolve around Batman's hunt for the Joker throughout, which has devastating consequences.
+Some flawless acting performances I want to commend are Christian Bale as Batman, Gary Oldman as Jim Gordon, and Aaron Eckhart as Two-Face.
+Let's not ignore the Oscar-winning performance of Heath Ledger, which made me admire him for his Oscar-worthy acting as the Joker.

-If I had to give one minor complaint about this movie, it would be the pacing between the action scenes being faster-paced than the other few scenes that make the movie feel like it drags on for too long.
+If I had to give one minor complaint about this movie, it would be the contrasting pace between the action scenes, which are faster-paced than the other slower scenes that make the movie feel like it drags on for too long.
 It's no big deal since I still find this movie perfect the way it is.
-I could honestly say every exceptional aspect of the movie, more than just the action scenes, is a saving grace to this exciting movie.
+I could express with honesty that every exceptional aspect of the movie, more than just the action scenes, is a saving grace for this exciting movie.

-Overall, The Dark Knight is a timeless classic worth preserving for generations to come.
-The director, Christopher Nolan, should consider this movie and the following awards his proudest achievement in movie history.
-I would rate this movie a 9.5 out of 10.
+All in all, The Dark Knight is a timeless classic worth preserving for generations to come.
+The director, Christopher Nolan, should consider this movie and the Oscar award nominations that followed his proudest achievement in movie history.
+Movie enthusiasts who are DC or Batman fans shouldn't be left disappointed to see this epic film.
+Not to mention the action, drama, and suspense that makes the movie less boring and more unforgettable.
+I would give this movie a 9.5 out of 10.

 Comments